Movatterモバイル変換

 Radius of the event horizon of a Schwarzschild black hole

-TheSchwarzschild radius or thegravitational radius is a physical parameter in theSchwarzschild solution toEinstein's field equations that corresponds to theradius defining theevent horizon of a Schwarzschildblack hole.
-It is a characteristic radius associated with any quantity of mass.
-The Schwarzschild radius was named after the German astronomerKarl Schwarzschild, who calculated this exact solution for the theory ofgeneral relativity in 1916.
+TheSchwarzschild radius is a parameter in theSchwarzschild solution toEinstein's field equations that corresponds to theradius of a sphere in flat space that has the same surface area as that of theevent horizon of a Schwarzschildblack hole of a given mass.
+It is a characteristic quantity that may be associated with any quantity of mass.
+The Schwarzschild radius was named after the German astronomerKarl Schwarzschild, who calculated this solution for the theory ofgeneral relativity in 1916.

 History